HX2003/HX2003.github.io/content/blog/2025-07-07-Magnetic-Core-Memory-Controller/index.md

 #### Larger Module (64 bits or more)
 If you are building a much bigger memory array like mine, you can take advantage of some techniques to make it easier.

-1. Technique 1 [Adhesive Jig Method]: First the ferrite cores are placed in jig, then an adhesive tape is used to pick up all the cores.
+1. Adhesive Jig Method: First, the ferrite cores are placed in jig, then an adhesive tape is used to pick up all the cores.
 Then, additional chemicals are sprayed to strengthen the adhesion.
-2. Technique 2 [Welded Needle Method]: The soft copper wire is fused to a more rigid stainless steel needle.
+2. Welded Needle Method: A soft copper wire is fused to a more rigid stainless steel needle.
 As such, it is easier to thread the cores without the wire curling.

 ##### Materials Required
-- 1.3mm Diameter Special Ferrite Core (regular ferrite will not work)
+- 1.3mm Diameter Special Ferrite Cores (regular ferrite will not work): [DDR RAW MAGNETIC FERRITE CORES 5221.3-2113.35](https://www.ebay.com/itm/354016007799)
 - 0.13mm Diameter Enamelled Copper Wire
 - 0.2mm Solid 304 Stainless Steel Rod/Needle [Welded Needle Method]
 - Sandpaper [Welded Needle Method]